Population-focused Health Care – nur544 (3 credits)

 Explain the importance of working with the community to establish priority health needs.

-Formulating a Community Health Program
+Planning a Population-Focused Health Program

-Formulate measurable outcome objectives.
+Formulate measurable outcome goals and objectives.

 Program Implementation and Evaluation